TachLaif/wahl-o-selfie-v1/README.md

 face_locations = face_recognition.face_locations(picture)
 ```

 By using _len()_ the program can get the amount of elements in a list, which is used to get the amount of faces in the picture.
-Wahl-O-Selfie version 1.0 can only process one face per picture which is why it checks if "face_locations" has more or less elements than one.
+Wahl-O-Selfie v1 can only process one face per picture which is why it checks if "face_locations" has more or less elements than one.
 If one of these if-statements is **True** it prints out the corresponding error in the terminal.
 There are a few commented out lines in the _more than one face_ case, which are purely for debugging:

 ```python
    # for(top, right, bottom, left) in face_locations: